Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 –Jessica Durkin, Scranton, Penn.; Founder, InOtherNews.us; 2010 New America Foundation Media Policy Initiative fellow; Communicator, Service Employees International Union (SEIU), Pennsylvania

 “Matt has created an excellent public resource in Public Data Ferret, creating more transparency and therefore potential for accountability and public involvement in government.
 He is taking complex, often difficult to find information, and making it readily available and easy to understand.
 By making good information more available, he is making it easier for people to participate in government in a way that fosters greater trust.
 With more capacity he could have a greater impact in the community and raise the profile of this great resource.”

-–Jessica Jones, non-profit program manager, Seattle
+–Jessica Jones, program manager, City Club, Seattle

 “As the financial challenges facing the traditional news media continue to decrease the amount of reporting resources devoted to the coverage of government at all levels, the development and growth of innovative tools like the Public Data Ferret become even more important to ensuring that government remains open, accessible and accountable.
 Not only does does the Public Data Ferret facilitate more attention paid to government from both traditional and new media, but it also gives the public direct access to this information in a way that is intuitive and easily understood.
 Matt and Public Eye Northwest have provided a model that should be supported…and replicated around the country.”